HamzaFarhat/LeetCodePrep/README.md

 ## Sol.py
 - Best Time to Buy and Sell Stock II Solution
 ## Rotate.py
-- Rotate index in array by value k
+- Rotate index in array by value k (O(n) memeory space, makes use of second array)